 Assertion: CtC-educated filings qualify for "frivolous return" penalties

 Here's how it works.
 Pursuant to 26 U.S.C. § 6702, only returns which manifest one of the "frivolous positions" appearing on an official list produced by the Secretary of the Treasury can be subject to the "frivolous return" penalty.
-(Returns which overtly manifest a desire to impede or delay the administration of the tax laws alternatively qualify, but delay and impediment are the last things desired by educated filers.
-In any event such a desire would have to be expressed on the face of the return, which of course none ever is, and this qualifying element is never asserted as grounds for a penalty threat in regard to an educated filing.)
+(Returns which overtly manifest a desire to impede or delay the administration of the tax laws alternatively qualify, but delay and impediment are the last things desired by educated filers and no such expression appears on CtC-educated returns, examples of which can be seen here, here and here.)

 The "position" specs appear in the law as follows: